ionos-deploy-now/documentation/content/docs/runtime-configuration.md

 }
 ```

+### Adapting secret environment variables

+Secret environment variabels are stored and can be edited in GitHub secrets.
+After adding a new GitHub secret, you can communicate it's value to your runtime via the render-templates-action in `.github/workflows/deploy-now.yaml`.
+The value of the secret can than be referenced in your config file via `$` plus the name of the value as described above.

 ## HTACCESS files

 Deploy Now webservers will react to any HTACCESS that is moved to the browser via the root of the publish directory.
 You can use your HTACCESS file to define redirects or password protections.

 ## Manage databases

 Deploy Now offers 2GB MariaDBs for both production and staging deployments in PHP Projects.
 Users have access to a PHP MyAdmin interface for each database.
 When opening a new stage, staging databases do not contain data that was stored in your productive database during runtime per default.
 Please be aware that you need to copy data from production to staging manually.
+MariaDBs are running on version 10.5.

 ## Execute commands on runtime